wcchoi/libunrar-js/Readme.md

 # How to Compile
 1. run  build.sh <path_to_emsdk(def ~)>

-2. Result will be in dist folder
+2. Result will be in the dist folder

 # Licence
 MIT, also see license.txt for the C code's license